magneticio/vamp.io/content/resources/using vamp/events.md

 ---
+date: 2016-09-13T09:00:00+00:00
 title: Events
-weight: 60
-menu:
-  main:
-    parent: using-vamp
 ---
-# Events

 Vamp collects events on all running services.
 Interaction with the API also creates events, like updating blueprints or deleting a deployment.
 Furthermore, Vamp allows third party applications to create events and trigger Vamp actions.

 All events are stored and retrieved using the Event API that is part of Vamp.

-Here is a JSON example of a "deployment create" event.
+#### Example - JSON "deployment create" event

 ```JSON
 {